-This classic English bread is the perfect yeast bread recipe for beginners—it only takes 5 ingredients!
-Learn how to make one loaf of beautifully crusty homemade bread with a Kitchenaid mixer or by hand.
+This classic English bloomer bread is the perfect yeast recipe for beginners—it only takes 5 ingredients!
+Learn how to make one crusty loaf with a Kitchenaid mixer or by hand.

 - 4 cups + 3 tablespoons bread flour (500g)